Flooring Repair Providers

 Geographic service area is recorded at the state level, with metro-area notation where contractors have self-identified a primary service radius.

-Each listing entry within the directory is structured to provide the following discrete data points:
+Each provider entry within the network is structured to provide the following discrete data points:

 1. Business name and operating structure — sole proprietor, LLC, corporation, or franchise affiliate, where publicly recorded